commercelayer/commercelayer-docs-resources/free_shipping_promotions/object.md

 # The free shipping promotion object

-A free shipping promotion object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A free shipping promotion object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/free_shipping_promotions endpoint</b>.

 ## Fields